by Fr. Tommy Lane

 How are we to understand the healing of bodily ailments prophesied in the first reading?
 (Isa 35:4-7) Is this prophecy unfulfilled?
 A Jewish document, the Babylonian Talmud compiled around 5th or 6th century, views the healing of bodily ailments in the first reading today from Isaiah in an eschatological sense (b.
 Sanh.
 11:1, I.22).
 It sees these healings taking place at the end of time after the general resurrection of the dead.
 We also believe we will have a glorified body at the resurrection of the dead.
 However there is another view, that of Mark’s Gospel which we heard today.
 (Mark 7:31-37) What Jesus did to the deaf mute was dramatic; he put his fingers into the deaf man’s ears and touched his tongue with spittle.
 He said, “Ephphatha” which Mark translates for us, “Be opened.”
 Mark has given us the very word in Aramaic used by Jesus as he healed this man.
 After Jesus healed the deaf and dumb man there is a statement by the crowd which is a deliberate reference to Isaiah’s text; they said, “He makes the deaf hear and the mute speak.”
 (Mark 7:37) Without stating it explicitly, Mark is saying as clearly as he can that the prophecy of Isaiah is now fulfilled in Christ.
 Because of Christ we no longer have to wait until the end of time for the prophecy of the first reading to be fulfilled eschatologically.
 It has already been fulfilled in Christ.

 Is Isaiah’s prophecy fulfilled only in the healing of that deaf mute?
 Isaiah’s prophecy was also fulfilled in every one of us when we were baptized.
-Immediately after we were baptized there were four signs or explanatory rites showing the new life received during baptism.
+Immediately after we were baptized there were four signs or explanatory rites showing the new life we received during baptism.
 The last of the four signs or explanatory rites is the Ephphatha blessing of the ears and mouth by the priest.
 It is the action that Jesus performed on the deaf mute, blessing his ears and tongue.
-This is the prayer of the priest,
+This is the prayer of the priest:

 The Lord Jesus made the deaf hear and the dumb speak.
 May he soon touch your ears to receive his word, and your mouth to proclaim his faith, to the praise and glory of God the Father.